“Given the opportunity, the arts can absolutely empower children, changing their lives for the better,” -educator and musician Marilyn Field.

 Marilyn Field was awarded the Canadian Meritorious Service Medal by the Governor General in 2003 and both the Queen’s Gold and Diamond Jubilee Medals.
-In 2013, she was the inductee of the Caledon Walk of Fame, with a stone along the Trans Canada Trail.
+In 2013, she was inducted into the Caledon Walk of Fame, with a stone along the Trans Canada Trail.

 The Roots of youthLEADarts

 Our Creation History…